-Our 2017 global restaurant consumer survey found that consumers overwhelmingly want to dine out more—but they don’t want to spend proportionally more.
-That’s a tall order for restaurants around the globe.
+Consumers overwhelmingly want to dine out more—but they don’t want to spend proportionally more.

-- 40% of consumers said they would order delivery from an establishment without pick-up or dine-in services.
+40% of consumers said they would order delivery from an establishment without pick-up or dine-in services.
 That suggests established businesses could face increasing competition from non-traditional channels.
 But it also suggests businesses can test out new dining concepts without over-investing in upfront build.